Men Like These

-Men Like These is a 1932 British drama film directed by Walter Summers and starring John Batten, Sydney Seaward, Syd Crossley, James Enstone and Lesley Wareing.
+Men Like These (also known as Trapped in a Submarine) is a 1932 British drama film directed and written by Walter Summers and starring John Batten, Sydney Seaward, Syd Crossley, James Enstone and Lesley Wareing.

 Plot summary

 A number of men are trapped underwater in the L56 submarine and through their comradeship and devotion to duty finally manage to escape.